 Here is what you need to do:

 - Wash each grapefruit properly.
-Gently rub the dirt under running water.
-It would at least eliminate harmful bacteria that could spoil them while in storage.
+Gently rub the dirt off under running water.
+This will eliminate harmful bacteria that could spoil them while they are in storage.

-- Completely dry the surface of the fruits.
-You can do this by wiping it out with clean paper towel (one by one).
-Moisture invites bacteria to thrive and easily spoil the fruit.
+- Completely dry the surface of the fruit.
+You can do this by wiping them with clean paper towels (one by one).
+Any moisture will invites bacteria to thrive and could easily spoil the fruit.

-- Clean your fridge thoroughly (the cleaner, the lesser bacteria to grow).
+- Clean your fridge thoroughly (the cleaner, the fewer bacteria will grow).

-- If you prefer, put your grapefruit inside produce bags.
-These bags are designed to keep the freshness of the fruits or vegetables inside the fridge.
-However, I do not use bags for my grapefruit since I think the peel is thick enough to protect itself so I suggest put it in a bowl or any container of your liking.
-This way I do no need to keep on opening the bag whenever I want some.
+- If you prefer, put your grapefruit inside some produce bags.
+These are designed to keep the freshness of the fruits or vegetables inside the fridge.
+However, I do not use bags for my grapefruit since I think the peel is thick enough to protect itself, so I suggest putting the fruit in a bowl or any container of your liking.
+This way you won't need to keep opening the bag whenever you want some.

-- Place the grapefruit in the fruit rack in low humidity setting.
-It is most convenient to have a fridge crisper drawer too.
+- Place the grapefruit in your fruit rack on a low humidity setting.
+It is very convenient to also have a fridge crisper drawer.

-- It is best to clean fruits without using any soap, or other cleaning detergents (often advertised in the market).
-It may contain toxic chemicals that is harmful to your health.
+- It is best to clean the fruit without using any soap or other cleaning detergents (which is often advertised in the market) as it may contain toxic chemicals that are harmful to your health.

-- Do not stack the grapefruit too many inside the drawer.
-It could dent or bruise it causing early spoilage.
+- Do not stack too many grapefruit inside the drawer.
+It could dent or bruise it, causing early spoilage.

-- If you happen to have leftovers when eating grapefruit (cut or peeled), put in inside a sealed container or plastic wrap and place it immediately inside the fridge to preserve freshness.
-You can chill it up to 3 days.
+- If you happen to have leftovers when eating grapefruit (either cut or peeled), put them in inside a sealed container or plastic wrap and place them immediately inside the fridge to preserve the freshness.
+You can chill them for up to 3 days.

-- If you plan to serve refrigerated grapefruit, it is better to take it out ahead of time (before serving) and store it back to room temperature.
-It would taste sweeter and even more juicier.
+- If you plan to serve refrigerated grapefruit, it is better to take it out ahead of time (before serving) and restore it back to room temperature.
+It will taste sweeter and even juicier.

 Store It In The Freezer

-When you opt to freeze the rest of your grapefruit, you would expect it to last for several months.
-On top of the savings you got from the sale, you will have ready stock to use anytime.
+If you opt to freeze the rest of your grapefruit, you can expect it to last for several months.
+On top of the savings you will have got from the sale you've taken advantage of, you will have some ready stock to use at anytime.

-How to store grapefruit by freezing is a little bit different though compared to room temperature or chilling.
+How to store grapefruit by freezing is a little bit different though, compared to the room temperature or chilling methods.

 Here is what you need to do:

-- Peel the grapefruit making sure you take out the white pith (soft, spongy part that is attached) as well.
+- Peel the grapefruit, making sure you take out the white pith (the soft spongy part that is attached) as well.

-- It is your choice actually if you want to freeze them whole or into cut up sections.
-If you prefer to freeze it whole, or cut it up into sections.
+- It is your choice whether you prefer to freeze them whole or cut them into sections.

-- Collect the sections into a bowl, you drain. (some juice might come out during the peeling) As much as possible, let it be dry.
+- Collect the sections into a bowl and drain them (some juice might come out during the peeling).
+Keep them as dry as possible.

 - Arrange the sections on a tray with wax paper (single layer).
 Remember, do not over stuff the freezer.

-- Let it freeze and transfer it to produce bags (or container whichever you prefer) squeezing out air as much as you can before it seals.
-You can use them out from the freezer whenever you like whether to eat them directly, juice or for shakes.
+- Let it freeze and then transfer it into produce bags (or a container, whichever you prefer) squeezing out air as much as you can before sealing it.
+You can use them by getting them out from the freezer whenever you like, whether to eat them directly, juice or make into shakes.

-- For fruits that you opt to freeze whole, you can put it inside the bag or container right away and store.
+- Fruits that you opt to freeze whole can be put it inside the bag or container right away and stored.

 - Freezing fruits means letting it stay inside for a long time.
-It is best to label each bag (put freezing date) for easy tracking.
+It is best to label each bag (put the freezing date) for easy tracking.
 This way, you can monitor and not overstore it in time.
-This is also very useful when you freeze fruits in different dates.
-You would know what to use first (FIFO system).
-Be sure not to forget.
-Overstoring them can cause freeze burn.
+This is also very useful when you freeze fruits on different dates as you will know what to use first (FIFO system).
+Be sure not to forget them.
+Remember that overstoring them can cause freeze burn.
 All your efforts would be put to waste!

 Common Things You Need To Have

-Make below list handy or always ready in your home and storing would be done in a jiffy!
+If you make the list below handy and always ready to view in your home, all your storing will be done in a jiffy!